NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

     #r get spatial info and map info using the h5readAttributes function
-    #notes - this function was developed by the infamous Ted Hart
+    #notes - this function was developed by the infamous Ted Hart.
 	spinfo <- h5readAttributes(f,"spatialInfo")

 Next, let's read in the wavelength center associated with each band in the HDF5 file.
 Which wavelength is band 19 associated with? (hint: look at the wavelengths vector that we just imported and check out the data located at index 19 - `wavelengths[19]`).